Installation

 Quick install

-Section titled “Quick install”Clone the repository and run the interactive installer:
+Section titled “From source”Clone the repository, build it, then run the installer:

-git clone https://github.com/dungle-scrubs/tallow.gitcd tallownpm installnpm run buildnode dist/install.jsThe installer walks you through:
+git clone https://github.com/dungle-scrubs/tallow.gitcd tallowbun installbun run buildnode dist/install.jsThe installer walks you through:

 - Scope — install everything or pick individual extension groups and themes.